-Over the coming weeks we will use this web page to provide information on how people can be together without being in the same place.
+This web page provides information on how people can be together without being in the same place and of the opportunities to meet with one another as the lock down eases.
 We hope that this will bless people that are part of THCC, but also the wider community that we are privileged to be a part of.

 Would you like help?

 If you need help, please email firstname.lastname@example.org or phone 020 7515 7471.
 Please don’t think that you have to be part of the church for us to help you.
 It is our heart to serve our community and as best we can, we will continue to do so.

 Would you like to help?

 If we identify needs that others aren’t currently providing for, THCC will organize activities to provide help.
 If so, we will do so in coordination with other organisations in Tower Hamlets and we will provide further information here.

 For now, we are encouraging people to join with initiatives that are already underway and are providing information here that we hope will be helpful.

 Please first consider how you can help people that are known to you.
 The more support we provide to those we know, the less likely they will need to turn to the authorities and volunteer groups for help.
 This will free up those organisations to help those that don’t have such support.